-Driving across endless golden prairies, the fertile land suddenly drops away into a strange and stark moonscape of weird striped hills and otherworldly rock formations.
+As you drive across endless golden prairies, the fertile land suddenly drops away into a strange and stark moonscape of striped hills and otherworldly rock formations.
 The badlands.
 Even the name is mysterious and maybe that’s why you’re compelled to explore.
 Knowing the very ground you walk on is rife with the ancient bones of the dinosaurs who once ruled this land somehow keeps you looking over your shoulder.

 The badlands cut a swath through southeastern Alberta.
 The region has been a fossil hotbed since the 19th century and shows no sign of running out of old bones.
 Some of the most important dinosaur discoveries in the world were unearthed right here.

 For a sweeping view of the badlands and the Red Deer River valley, climb up inside the world’s biggest dinosaur and gaze out from its fearsome jaws in Drumheller, the Dinosaur Capital of the World.
 On a smaller scale, the town’s Little Church only seats six.
 Check out the coulees, kilns and concerts in Medicine Hat.
 Do dinner and theatre in the tiny town of Rosebud, home of Alberta’s only professional rural theatre company.

 Dinosaurs.
 Blackfoot.
 Hoodoos.
 Theatre.
 Here’s your insider Canadian Badlands checklist!